restlessdesign/buzzpoll/README.md

-# BuzzPoll
+# BuzzPoll - A hellbanning script for the mobile web

-A script intended to intentionally drain the battery of a mobile device.
+BuzzPoll is a script intended to intentionally drain the battery of a mobile device.

 Don’t include this if you know what’s good for you.